 The 1907 Labour Day parade was organized by the Asiatic Exclusion League (AEL).
 Established in San Francisco in 1905, the League quickly established branches across the Pacific coast of North America.
 In Vancouver, the AEL was far from fringe, boasting members from a wide swath of society, including the mayor Alexander Bethune.
 Calling for the exclusion of Asian people from North America, the AEL was especially concerned about economic competition for white workers (blaming Asian workers for the low wages they were paid) and fearful of the social and cultural impact of migration from China, Japan and India.
-At the heart of the AEL's arguments was the shared conviction that Canada should be a "white" country - a position that ignored Indigenous people and their sovereignty, and the existing diversity of non-Indigenous people, including Asian people who had been in and integral to what is now British Columbia for as long as white people had been.
+At the heart of the AEL's arguments was the shared conviction that Canada should be a "white" country - a position that ignored Indigenous people, including Asian people who had been in and integral to what is now British Columbia for as long as white people had been.